vjhawar12/FreshNET/README.md

 ## 🎯 Motivation

-This project is part of a broader system called **D.E.L.P.H.I** (see companion repo), aimed at deploying efficient computer vision models in food supply chains.
+This project is part of a broader system called **D.E.L.P.H.I** (see companion repo), an assistive device that employs computer vision (CV) for object detection.
+One of its features (on the master brach -- not merged with main yet) is freshness detection for fruits and vegetables.
 I needed a classifier that was:

 - 🧠 Compact enough for mobile hardware
 - 🎯 Accurate enough to detect subtle signs of spoilage